hkust-nlp/llm-compression-intelligence/README.md

 #### Compression Evaluation

-We provide Python code for compression evaluation in the `code/evaluation` folder, requiring the following basic environment:
+We utilize Bits Per Character (BPC) as the evaluation metric, implementing both Context Window Unification and a sliding window approach for assessing compression performance.
+The Python code for this evaluation is accessible in the `code/evaluation` directory and necessitates the specified basic environment:

 ```
+transformers
 datasets
-transformers
 tqdm
 ```